lukachi/rn-template/README.md

-Certainly!
-Here's the final version of your README, incorporating all the suggestions:

----

 # React Native Template for Scaffolding App with Web3 | ZK | Document Scan Features

 This repository provides a React Native template for building applications with Web3 integrations, zero-knowledge proofs, and document scanning capabilities.
 It is designed to help you quickly set up a project with these features and streamline your development process.